Chapel of St Thomas on the Bridge: History of the chapel

 The Chapel of St Thomas seems to have been actually founded before 1205 with two priests or chaplains and four clerks.
 The chapel was burnt down in a fire on the bridge in 1212 but was rebuilt soon afterwards.
 The clergy of the chapel, referred to as the "Brethren of the Bridge", lived together in an accommodation called the Bridge House, the location of which is uncertain, but was later on the Southwark bank and became the governing institution of London Bridge.
 The chapel was enriched by bequests establishing chantries for the saying of masses for the repose of the souls of the benefactors.
 Relics held there included what was believed to be a fragment of the True Cross.
 Between 1384 and 1397, the chapel was rebuilt and enlarged.

 Lying within the parish of the City church of St Magnus the Martyr, there were constant disputes between the brethren, the bridge masters and the parish rector over who should benefit from donations made at the chapel.
 In 1466, a papal bull confirmed the chapel's privileges and at the same time, the pope granted an indulgence of forty days to those who visited the chapel on the feast of Saint Thomas, 29 December.
 As the Reformation in England began, so the fortunes of the chapel waned; there being only one priest and one clerk by 1541, instead of the five priests who had been employed there in the previous century.
 King Henry VIII was keen to end the veneration of saints, in many cases removing the valuable decoration of shrines for the enrichment of the Treasury.
-In particular, the king was determined to end the cult of Thomas à Becket, who had upheld the privileges of the church against royal authority.
+In particular, the king was determined to end the cult of Thomas Becket, who had upheld the privileges of the church against royal authority.
 An order was issued in 1538 to change the dedication to Saint Thomas the Apostle and in the following year, a painter from Southwark was employed to cover over images of Becket on the chapel walls.
 This was not enough to ensure the chapel's survival however.

 In 1548, the last chaplain was ordered to deliver the chapel's goods and ornaments to the bridge-master and lock the doors.
 In the following year, it was ordered that "the chapell upon the same bridge be defaced, and be translated into a dwellyng-house, with as moche spede as they convenyentlye may".